ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 best configure peer public keys and to delegate algorithm selection to the system.
 In contrast, protocols such as ALTS {{ALTS}} are omitted since they do not represent features deemed unique.

-Also, authentication-only protocols such as TCP-AO {{RFC5925}} and IPsec AH {{RFC4302}} are excluded from this survey.
+Authentication-only protocols such as TCP-AO {{RFC5925}} and IPsec AH {{RFC4302}} are excluded from this survey.
 TCP-AO adds authenticity protections to long-lived TCP connections, e.g., replay protection  with per-packet Message Authentication Codes.
 (This protocol obsoletes TCP MD5 "signature" options specified in {{RFC2385}}.)
 One prime use case of TCP-AO is for protecting BGP connections.
 Similarly, AH adds per-datagram authenticity and adds similar replay protection.
 Despite these improvements, neither protocol sees general use and both lack critical properties important for emergent transport security protocols: confidentiality, privacy protections, and agility.
-Thus, we omit these and related protocols from our survey.
+Such protocols are thus omitted from this survey.

 # Terminology